 According to the General Department of Customs, in the past 10 months, Japan was the third largest export market for Vietnamese agricultural, forestry and fishery products, accounting for 7.4% of total export value.
 Of which, fruit and vegetable exports to Japan reached more than 150 million USD, up 6.6% over the same period last year.

-In the first 10 months of the year, Vietnam exported nearly 1.3 million USD worth of fresh durian to Japan, down 12.3% year-on-year.
-Frozen durian to Japan reached nearly 1.2 million USD, up 8.3% year-on-year.
-Most durian importers in Japan are small-scale.
+Regarding durian, in the first 10 months of the year, Vietnam exported nearly 1.3 million USD of fresh durian to Japan, down 12.3% over the same period last year.
+Meanwhile, frozen durian to Japan reached nearly 1.2 million USD, up 8.3% over the same period in 2022.
+Most durian importing enterprises in Japan are small-scale.
 The goods are sold mainly in supermarkets where many Vietnamese people shop.

 Thi Ha